 Q18.
 What do you mean by Gradle Wrapper?

-The Gradle wrapper is the most suitable way to initiate a Gradle build.
-A Gradle wrapper is a Window’s batch script which has a shell script for the OS (operating system).
-Once you start the Gradle build via the wrapper, you will see an auto download which runs the build.
+Ans: The Gradle wrapper is the most suitable way to initiate a Gradle build.
+A Gradle wrapper is a Windows batch script that has a shell script for the OS (operating system).
+Once you start the Gradle build via the wrapper, you will see an auto-download that runs the build.

 Q19.What is Dependency Configuration?
 Explain